-I see so many out-of-date biogs about me all over the place, here’s three I know are up to date.
+I see so many out-of-date biogs about me all over the place, here’s two I know are up to date.

 a writing biog :

 Stella Duffy has written seventeen novels.
 Her latest Lullaby Beach was published by Virago in February 2021.
 Money in the Morgue was published by HarperCollins in 2018, a novel started and abandoned by Dame Ngaio Marsh in the 1940s; Stella completed the book based on several (incomplete) early chapters and the few notes left by Marsh.

 She has also written and devised fourteen plays and written over seventy short stories, including several for BBC Radio 4.
 Her collected stories are published by Salt in Everything is Moving, Everything is Joined.
 She won the CWA Short Story Dagger in 2002 (Martha Grace) and 2013 (Come Away With Me), Stonewall Writer of the Year in 2008 (The Room of Lost Things) and 2010 (Theodora), and the Diva Literary prize for Fiction in 2017 (London Lies Beneath).
 Her novels The Room of Lost Things and State of Happiness were long-listed for the Orange Prize.
 She wrote and presented the BBC4 documentary How to Write a Mills and Boon and has reviewed for The Review Show (BBC2), Front Row and Saturday Review (BBCRadio4) and written articles for most major newspapers in the UK.